Recovering from Swim Workouts: Techniques for Rest and Rehabilitation

 6. Cross‑Training

-Engaging in cross-training activities can complement your swim workouts and provide active recovery.
+Engaging in cross‑training activities can complement your swim workouts and provide active recovery.
 Incorporate exercises that target different muscle groups, such as cycling, yoga, Pilates, or strength training.
-This helps prevent muscle imbalances, strengthens your overall fitness, and reduces stress on specific swimming-related muscles and joints.
+A good yoga mat offers a comfortable surface for floor‑based work, while Pilates equipment can help you develop a strong core.
+For resistance work, consider strength training equipment like dumbbells or resistance bands.
+These activities help prevent muscle imbalances, strengthen overall fitness, and reduce stress on swimming‑specific muscles and joints.

 7. Hot and Cold Therapy